 10. Shut down the email and social media accounts

 Social media accounts such as Twitter, Facebook, LinkedIn, and Instagram often display information about the deceased that can help identity thieves.
 These thieves are always trying to get as much personal information about the decedent in any medium they can.
-That’s why it’s crucial for family members or the state executor to remember to delete or memorialized the deceased social media accounts.
+That’s why it’s crucial for family members or the state executor to remember to delete or memorialize the deceased social media accounts.

 11. Don’t share personal information

-Birth certificates, marriage certificates, and other financial documents containing important, personally identifying information should be kept in a safe place.
+Birth certificates, marriage certificates, and other financial documents containing important, personally-identifying information should be kept in a safe place.
 Avoid sharing these documents with personal identifying information with third-party institutions or individuals unless disclosure is required for any legal purpose.